aknostic/keit/README.md

 helm install -n grid-intensity -f keit/grid-intensity-exporter/values.yaml grid-intensity-exporter grid-intensity-go/helm/grid-intensity-exporter
 ```

-### Find or estimate the PUE of the data center

-The [PUE](https://www.cloudcarbonfootprint.org/docs/methodology/#power-usage-effectiveness) (Power Usage Effectiveness) of a data center or cloud provider is a score of how energy efficient a data center is, with the lowest possible score of 1 meaning all energy consumed goes directly to powering the servers and none is being wasted on cooling.

-Find the PUE of your cloud provider or data center publicly available, or ask the number to your data center.

-For example:
-- For example, [AWS](https://sustainability.aboutamazon.com/products-services/aws-cloud) in Ireland reports a very low PUE of 1.10
-- For example, [GCP](https://www.google.com/about/datacenters/efficiency/) in Ireland reports even lower PUE of 1.08
-- [Azure](https://azure.microsoft.com/en-us/blog/how-microsoft-measures-datacenter-water-and-energy-use-to-improve-azure-cloud-sustainability/) reports a PUE of 1.185 in Europe
-- [Scaleway](https://www.scaleway.com/en/environmental-leadership/) reports a PUE of 1.37
-- And so on, look for your provider published value on PUE, of if not available ask them for it.

 ### Get embodied emissions

 The embodied emissions of the hardware running your cluster can be estimated using [Boavizta](https://boavizta.org/).